A Bit of History:

 I was fortunate enough to be in Washington D.C. to commemorate the 50th anniversary of the Apollo 11 moon landing.
 We were able to sit on the National Mall and watch a very moving video about the space program projected on the Washington Monument.
-At the finale of the program, the International Space Station happened to be orbiting overhead.
+At the finale of the program, the International Space Station orbited overhead.
 If you happened to be earth bound in 1969 chances are you remember exactly where you were.
 As someone who always wanted to go to space camp as a child, I always love to celebrate July 20th.
-In addition, it’s another reason to make a fun, easy, kid-friendly dessert.
+In addition, it’s another reason to make a fun, easy, kid-friendly dessert like a Giant Vegan Chocolate Chip Cookie.
 Maybe one day, my kids will actually watch the series From the Earth to the Moon with my husband and I.

 My whole family loves cookies, but often times I find the pantry lacking enough chocolate chips to make a batch.
 This recipe is perfect for such occasions.
 You can mix the batter in one bowl and add whatever mix-ins you have on hand.
 We use 3 1/2 to 4 cups of mix-ins.
 It is fun to let the kids get creative and see what they choose to add.
 For this particular giant cookie we used puffed rice cereal, mini M&Ms, and chocolate chips and chunks.
 My kids decided that some frosting in between the two enormous cookies would be a nice touch.
 Just like the mix-ins, you have a wide variety of pans that will work for this recipe; brownie pan, cake pan, or regular shaped cookies!

 - 1 1/2 cups rolled oats (depending on texture preferences either leave whole or blend into flour)

 - 3/4 tsp salt

 - 1/3 cup sugar

 - 1/3 cup almond butter or nut butter of choice